COLLECTIONS 2: ARISTOTLE, CICERO

 — from consequents, a consequentibus

-This brief and articulated list of arguments is all important in the Western tradition of argumentation studies.
+This short and organized list of arguments is all important in the Western tradition of argumentation studies.
 They were transmitted in the Middle Ages by Boethius (around 480-524) On Topical Differences (Top., c.
 522), and were taken up by medieval logic, dialectic and philosophy.
 They remained in use until well into the modern era, S. Collections (3).

 3. Quintilian, Institutio Oratoria, “The Orator’s Education” (c.
 95)